blurrycontour/zuul-gerrit/doc/source/reference/queue_def.rst

       items fail to report (e.g. merge failure when some items were already merged).
 In this case the target branch(es) might be in a broken state.

-      In general, circular dependencies are considered to be an antipattern but can't be avoided in certain cases.
+      In general, circular dependencies are considered to be an antipattern since they add extra constraints to continuous deployment systems.
+Additionally, due to the lack of atomicity in merge operations in code review systems, it may be possible for only part of a cycle to be merged.
+In that case, manual interventios (such as reverting a commit, or bypassing gating to force-merge the remaining commits) may be required.

+      .. warning:: If the remote system is able to merge the first but unable to merge the second or later change in a dependency cycle, then the gating system for a project may be broken and may require an intervention to correct.